alizajaz/Feed-Reader-Testing/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

-# My Contribution in this project
+# My Contribution to this project
 This project is about using Jasmine to write a number of tests against a pre-existing application.
 These are some of the guideline that i followed inorder to complete this project.

 Step 1.